saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 Different Simulation Behavior
 ```

-This order dependence is undesirable when modeling sequential hardware.
+This order dependence is undesirable for sequential hardware modeling.

 ---

 ## 15. Blocking Assignments for Combinational Logic

-Blocking assignments are appropriate for combinational procedural logic.
+Blocking assignments are suitable for procedural combinational descriptions.

 Example: